anujs2099/rhce-sample-exams_1st-edition/lab4.md

 -  Write a playbook as follows:
    - runs on all hosts
    - install the selinux package 'policycoreutils-python-utils'
-   - change the selinux context to 'tmp_t' on the file /tmp/removeme
-   - ensure that the changes persist across reboots
+   - change the selinux context to 'tmp_t' on the file /tmp/removeme such that it persists across reboots & make use of a handler

 **Task 7**